-The area A can be approximated by the projection of area of the 3-dB footprint on the ground A≅1cosθsΩrRr2 where Ωr is the solid angle of the antenna 3-dB pattern and θs is the Earth incidence angle of the receive antenna.
+The area A can be approximated by the projection of area of the 3-dB footprint on the ground A≅1cosθsΩrRr2 where Ωr {US Question: Is Rr equal to rr?
+This has to be true for (4) to be true.
+If this is the case, the variables should be kept consistent.} is the solid angle of the antenna 3-dB pattern and θs is the Earth incidence angle of the receive antenna.
 For a high gain receive antenna, the gain of the antenna can be approximated by Gr0≅4πΩr.